pmzi/lahze/README.md

 ### Basic usage

-`lahze` accepts 3 arguments: date, format of the date and locale.
+`lahze` can be initialized using 3 arguments: date, format of the date and locale.

+After that `lahze` can manipulate and display date between locales easily.

 ```js
 import lahze from 'lahze';